synyx/pandoc-web/README.md

 The application will now be running on port `8080` and serve the frontend as well as the API.

 Running the application expects pandoc to be installed on your machine and be accessible with the configured `PATH` env variable.

+## License

+This project is licensed under the MIT license.
+The panda icon is by OpenMoji – the open-source emoji and icon project.
+License: CC BY-SA 4.0